openbmc/openbmc/upstream-layers/yocto-docs/documentation/security-manual/vulnerabilities.rst

    include cve-exclusion_6.12.inc

-Then the CVE information will automatically be added in the :ref:`ref-classes-cve-check` or :ref:`ref-classes-vex` report.
+Then the CVE information will automatically be added in the ``cve-check`` or :ref:`ref-classes-vex` report.

 ``improve_kernel_cve_report.py``
 --------------------------------

 The ``openembedded-core/scripts/contrib/improve_kernel_cve_report.py`` script
-leverages CVE kernel metadata and the :term:`SPDX_INCLUDE_COMPILED_SOURCES` variable to update a ``cve-summary.json`` file.
+leverages CVE kernel metadata and the :term:`SPDX_INCLUDE_COMPILED_SOURCES` variable to update an output ``.sbom-cve-check.yocto.json`` report file (see section :ref:`security-manual/vulnerabilities:Vulnerability check at build time` for details on these report files).
 It reduces CVE false positives by 70%-80% and provide detailed responses for all kernel-related CVEs by analyzing the files used to build the kernel.
 The script is decoupled from the build and can be run outside of the :term:`BitBake` environment.

-The script uses the output from the :ref:`ref-classes-vex` or :ref:`ref-classes-cve-check` class as input, together with CVE information from the Linux kernel CNA to enrich the ``cve-summary.json`` file with updated CVE information.
+The script uses the output from the :ref:`ref-classes-vex` as input, together with CVE information from the Linux kernel CNA to enrich the report file with updated CVE information.

 The file name can be specified as argument.
 Optionally, it can also use the list of compiled files from the kernel :term:`SPDX` to ignore CVEs that are